Minigrim0/GANgster/README.md

 Once the generator is trained, it is easy to gather the data it produces, and tranform them into useful data.
 In our first draft, the data will simply be used as x, y coordinates, and should (If the GAN has been correctly trained) resemble a sine wave.
 In our second case, the output will be used as gray values for a pixel.

 ## B) First draft: Generate Sine wave values
+This first draft will be an easy one for two reasons:
+* We can generate an infinite dataset
+* The networks won't be extremely large as the data we're working on are just two digits

 ### 1) The discriminator :